Partner Referral System

 Low Trust

-Some interviewee's expressed unwillingness to recommend IUL as a product.
+The more information an RIA provided about a lead, the higher the chance of a sale, and thus a mutually beneficial profit-share.
+But they needed to trust us first and see the effort as worthwhile.
+Some interviewees expressed unwillingness to recommend IUL as a product.
 In order to positively influence these potential partners, the interface needed to be transparent, clearly displaying the policy details and any benefits to their clients.
 Above all, Amplify needed to preserve their reputation as advisors.

-Some interviewee's expressed unwillingness to recommend IUL as a product.
+The more information an RIA provided about a lead, the higher the chance of a sale, and thus a mutually beneficial profit-share.
+But they needed to trust us first and see the effort as worthwhile.
+Some interviewees expressed unwillingness to recommend IUL as a product.
 In order to positively influence these potential partners, the interface needed to be transparent, clearly displaying the policy details and any benefits to their clients.
 Above all, Amplify needed to preserve their reputation as advisors.

 Low Time